Liangxiao-Chen/dsRNA-brick/build_dsRNA_bricks_3D/README.md

 ## Sequence Generation Notes
 - Generation uses selected tiles only.
+- Validation checks include:
-- Validation checks include KL pair pool availability, structure closure, and selected-tile connectivity.
+  - KL pair pool availability.
+  - No flexible tiles: each selected tile must have at least 2 interactions.
+  - Single connected group only (no multiple closed groups).
 - `Generate sequence` exports the three output files listed above and runs NUPACK with a progress dialog.

 ## Reproducibility